jaco-vanderbyl/EnigmaMachine/README.md

 'Stock' Enigma I is here defined as having:
 * B-reflector
 * I, II and III rotors (from left to right)
-* All ring settings set to '1'
+* All ring settings set to default, i.e. '1'
-* All rotor start positions set to 'A'
+* All rotor start positions set to default, i.e. 'A'
 * No plugboard connectors

 ```kotlin